-In looking forward, the College recognises that student numbers are predicted to increase in 2022/23 as Year 11 numbers in North East Lincolnshire (and across northern Lincolnshire) continue to rise.
-Teaching space and social space within the College have been placed under increasing pressure as a result of the increased number of students enrolled in Sept 2021.
+In looking forward, the College recognises that student numbers are predicted to increase further in 2022/23 as Year 11 numbers in North East Lincolnshire (and across northern Lincolnshire) continue to rise.
+Teaching space and social space within the College have been placed under increasing pressure as a result of the increased number of students enrolled in Sept 2022.
 This increase in students requiring a place within College will rise, increasing the pressure on College resources, most notably the estate facilities.
-This is a significant risk and the College has continued planning for capital works to social spaces; such planning includes sourcing funding for future capital works.
+This is a significant risk and the College has continued planning for capital works to create more teaching space including sourcing funding for future capital works.
+To meet the immediate demands on independent learning space for students the Corporation have approved capital investment of £1.6m to extend and refurbish the existing Learning Centre in 2022/23.